c-kv/STAT184-Sec1-Cole/README.md

 ### Reflection

 Overall, this activity taught me how to use the `ggplot2` R package to create effective data visualizations.
 Also, this activity has taught me how to improve on previous data visualizations to either enhance the content being presented or enhance aesthetics.

+## Contact
+Please send any questions, comments, or inquiries to cjk6379@psu.edu.